phuchuudo/phuchuudo.github.io/about.md

 permalink: /about/
 ---

-This page hosts the photo collection of Phuc Huu Do.
+This page hosts Phuc Huu Do’s photo collection.